dshemetov/Epidemiology/Epidemiology.md

   resistance (AMR) data analysis and to work with microbial and antimicrobial properties by using evidence-based methods and reliable reference data such as LPSN ([Parte *et al.* 2020](https://doi.org/10.1099/ijsem.0.004332)).
-- `r github("cmu-delphi/epiprocess")`: A collection of data structures and methods for handling epidemiological data.
-Features include handling versioned data (point-in-time snapshots), applying functions to a sliding time window, support for data with multiple geographic locations, and more.
-The package is designed to be used in conjunction with the `r github("cmu-delphi/epipredict")` package.
+- `r github("cmu-delphi/epiprocess")`: classes and functions for handling epidemiological data.
+Its `epi_df` class holds epidemiological time series data, and its `epi_archive` class holds the version history of such data.
+It facilitates common exploratory data analyses, statistical modeling, and proper retrospective evaluation of forecasting and other models based on the version history of the input data.
+Designed to work well with the `r github("cmu-delphi/epipredict")` package.
 - `r github("cmu-delphi/epipredict")`: provides (i) a set of easy-to-use statistical epidemiological forecasting models, and (ii) a framework for